Macrometacorp/demo-ott-app-fastly/api-service/README.md

-# Metaflix Backend on Fastly Compute@Edge
+# EdgeFlix Backend on Fastly Compute@Edge

-Metaflix API server is created using fastly compute@edge.
+EdgeFlix API server is created using fastly compute@edge.
 It is using jsc8 driver to make API calls to GDN.
 It has different API endpoints like login/signup, list top movies and movies by genre, list top tv series and series by genre etc.

 ## Prerequisite